-Planning a Dazaifu day trip is really easy, especially when you follow my guide.
+Planning a Dazaifu day trip is easy, especially when following my guide.
 Take a look at my one-day Dazaifu itinerary below.

 All the places mentioned are pinned on the interactive map.
 You can find more information about each attraction by clicking on the individual pin.